mymindwentblvnk/hoergewohnheiten/README.md

 # Hoergewohnheiten

-This Python script uses the Spotify Web API (with the help of [plamere's spotipy](https://github.com/plamere/spotipy)) to extract your recent Spotify plays and loads it to a PostgreSQL database.
+The Python script `extract_spotify_plays.py` uses the Spotify Web API (with the help of [plamere's spotipy](https://github.com/plamere/spotipy)) to extract your recent Spotify plays and loads it to a PostgreSQL database.
 With `app.py` there is a Flask application serving stats about your listing behaviour via a REST API.

+## Flask API Endpoints

+tbd.

-## Control flow
+## Control Flow
 ```
  +--------------------------------------+
  |                                      |